Intern Volunteer FAQ !

 We always stress SAFETY in all of our community operations and as a result, we have NOT had any serious accident on the community property in our 10-year history.

-We strongly recommend that all Volunteers and Managers have Health or Travel Insurance that will allow us to call them an ambulance in the event of an Medical Emergency.
+We strongly recommend that all Volunteers and Managers have Health Insurance.
+Foreign Nationals should get Travel Insurance that will allow us to call an ambulance in the event of a Medical Emergency.

 1) Volunteer 2nd Jobs

 - There are a few farmers and property owners who occasionally hire Hedonisians to do landscaping, gardening, or light construction work.
-Sometimes they give us a call to see if there are any Hedonisian Volunteers available.
-Otherwise you can look on the notice boards of the Health Food shops in the area for work opportunities.
+Sometimes they give us a call to see if there are any Volunteers available.
+Otherwise, you can look on the notice boards in Pahoa for work opportunities.

 Once they have paid their initial training fee, Interns 'pay' for their stay in Hawaii with only two full days of community work each week.
 This is one of our important Community Enterprise principles; "If we are not able to pay with money we pay with 'time'!

-5 days 'off' gives interns the flexibility and time to either enjoy as a tourist, get a job or start a C.A.F.E. entrepreneur business!
+5 days 'off' gives interns the flexibility and time to either enjoy as a tourist, get a job or start a business!

 Other possible financial benefits for the resourceful Intern at Hedonisia:

-We allow Interns to start or research a CAFE business on the property as long as permission is sought beforehand and community operations are not affected adversely.
-Feminist oriented interns can work on the Hedonisia Feminist Entrepreneur Portfolio of web projects to gain knowledge or insight on how to create their own CAFE Enterprise!
+Interns can start or do the background research for an Activist or Feminist business on the property as long as permission is sought beforehand and community operations are not affected adversely.
+Feminist oriented interns can work on the Hedonisia Feminist Entrepreneur Portfolio of web projects to gain knowledge or insight on how to create their own Enterprise!

 To clarify, we are not asking interns to immediately start a social enterprise business!
 Even if an intern is thinking like a social entrepreneur about an idea at the conceptual stage, that is good enough!